An update on Helen's reading, following on from reading at five.

 They are also really nicely written and illustrated, and are among the select number of books this simple that (at least for me) survive multiple re-readings.
 We've only read eight or so of the twenty books in the series (the Oxfordshire library system only has two, unfortunately), but I'd actually like to read the others myself!

 Helen has also read several of the Mirror-Belle books (Julia Donaldson), though these are a bit long yet.
-And she's working through a thirty-book Walker Stories set: these little books provide good motivation, and she's now capable of reading one of them in a sitting, with a bit of support.
+And she's started working through a thirty-book Walker Stories set: these little books provide good motivation, and she's now capable of reading one of them in a sitting, with a bit of support.

 With non-fiction, Helen has read most of a Walker ten-book Nature Storybooks set, which is beautifully illustrated and has a good amount of text for her.
 (Based on my experience with childrens books, anything published by Walker is likely to be pretty good.)